PtyLab/PtyLab.py/README.md

 ```

 > [!WARNING]
-> If you are a maintainer of the package and would like to modify/remove existing packages or add new ones, it's recommended to rely on [Poetry](https://python-poetry.org/), a python package manager to do so.
+> The build-system as given under [`pyproject.toml`](pyproject.toml) is based on [Poetry](https://python-poetry.org/), a python package manager.
+If you are a maintainer of `PtyLab.py` and would like to modify existing packages or add new ones, it's recommended to rely on `poetry` for development.
 It comes with its own dependency resolver, making sure nothing breaks.
 Please refer to the next section to get started with `poetry`.

 ## Package management with `poetry`

-The build-system for managing `PtyLab.py` package (under [`pyproject.toml`](pyproject.toml)) is based on python package manager [Poetry](https://python-poetry.org/).

 To start off, please delete existing environments (`conda`/`virtualenv`) as `poetry` would also create a virtual environment by default.
 To install `poetry`, the simplest way is with [`pipx`](https://pypi.org/project/pipx/).